A FINGER FOR AN EYE

 Location: Poşe Artist Run Space, Bereketzade, Hacı Ali Sk.
 No. 8 Daire 6, Beyoğlu, Istanbul

 Protocinema, in partnership with Poşe Artist Run Space, presents A Finger for an Eye, a group exhibition with Baha Görkem Yalım, Cansu Yıldıran, Dorian Sarı and Istanbul Queer Art Collective (Tuna Erdem & Seda Ergul), curated by Alper Turan within our Emerging Curator Series 2021.
 This exhibition responds to the ongoing violence materialized in the realm of the visual codes, symbols, and representations of queer existences in Turkey.
-Evolving out of the famed rainbow that has become a target, and with the understanding that “visuality separates the groups so classified as a means of the social organization”, all of these artists innovate a visual language that is bold and invisible at the same time.
+All of these artists innovate a visual language that is both bold and invisible, evolving out of the famed rainbow which has recently become a target.

-Selectively visible, A Finger for An Eye brings together new queer forms, images, and languages that evade high-surveillance, decipherment, and taxonomy technologies of the state while assuring queer positions.
-The multi-disciplinary practices and artistic visions of Baha Görkem Yalım (NL) and Dorian Sarı (CH) incorporate poetically- charged, minimalist approaches and abstracted queer forms.
-Istanbul Queer Art Collective (UK), whose performance works mainly render the queer body “aggressively visible”, on the other hand, will produce a new performance where body is abstracted and absent.
+Acknowledging that the attacks of the state are tangible, beyond aesthetics, felt on our flesh, body, soul, and psyches, the exhibition is an invitation to subvert the attacks on the visual realm and an emergency call to investigate the area beyond visible and before invisible.
+A Finger for an Eye is an exploration of the tactically evasive queer positions, gestures, forms and images, which are not targetable, censoreable, nor deciphereable.
+The multi-disciplinary practices and artistic visions of Baha Görkem Yalım (NL) and Dorian Sarı (CH) incorporate poetically-charged, minimalist approaches and abstracted queer forms.
+Istanbul Queer Art Collective (UK), whose performance works mainly render the queer body “aggressively visible”, will produce a new performance where body is abstracted and absent.
 Cansu Yıldıran (TR), who predominantly focuses on rendering invisible subjects visible through her photographic lens, obscures portraits and blurs the identities for the exhibition.

-Alper Turan, Protocinema Emerging Curator for 2021, was mentored by: David J. Getsy, Goldabelle McComb Finn Distinguished Professor of Art History, School of the Art Institute of Chicago; Krist Gruijthuijsen, Director, Kunst-Werke Institute for Contemporary Art, Berlin; Maura Reilly, Independent Curator and Mari Spirito, Executive Director, Curator, Protocinema, Istanbul, New York.
+Launched in 2015, Protocinema Emerging Curator Series (PECS) is a mentorship program that provides professional training in the form of learning through doing.
+Protocinema Emerging Curator for 2021, Alper Turan, was mentored by: David J. Getsy, Goldabelle McComb Finn Distinguished Professor of Art History, School of the Art Institute of Chicago; Krist Gruijthuijsen, Director, Kunst-Werke Institute for Contemporary Art, Berlin; Maura Reilly, Independent Curator and Mari Spirito, Executive Director, Curator, Protocinema, Istanbul, New York.

 Cansu Yıldıran, https://www.cansuyildiran.com/